gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

    full security and SCTP association state.

-   DTLS is considered version 1.3 as specified in {{RFC9147}} whereas other versions are explicitely not part of this document.
+   DTLS is considered version 1.3 as specified in {{RFC9147}} whereas other versions are explicitly not part of this document.

 # Conventions